zengxiaotao/webpack-entry-filter-plugin/README.md

 module.exports = {
     // your webpack config
     plugins: [
+        // only in dev mode
-        process.env.NODE_ENV === 'production' && new WebpackEntryFilterPlugin()
+        process.env.NODE_ENV === 'development' ? new WebpackEntryFilterPlugin() : null

     ]
 }
 ```
 when you run webpack, it will only bundle the entry files that match the glob pattern.
-like the example above, it will only bundle the all pages in **live** folder and events/upgrade page;
+like the example above, it will only bundle the all pages in **live** folder and page in **events/upgrade** folder;

 ### **important**
-you should always use this plugin in dev mode。
+You should always use this plugin in dev mode。